sinetiq/api-specification-governance/README.md

-# Welcome to SINETIQ Core <span style="font-size:16px;">- API specification governance</span>
+# Welcome to SINETIQ Core

-**This repository is a demonstration of how the SINETIQ Core could be integrated and function within an organization to successful handle governance of API specifications in the complete life cycle chain.**
+**This repository is a demonstration of how the SINETIQ Core could be integrated and function within an organization to successful handle `governance of API specifications` in the complete life cycle chain.**

-It provides a comprehensive showcase of the SINETIQ Core methodology, focusing on application in an organizational setting for discussion, decision-making, and potential adoption.
+It provides a comprehensive showcase of the offer SINETIQ Core methodology, focusing on application in an organizational setting for discussion, decision-making, and potential adoption.

 ## The architecture and concept